The-Vaibhav-Yadav/AI-Driven-Web-Automation-for-SaaS-User-Management/README.md

-Make sure you have uv tool to run this,
+Make sure you have uv tool to run this, make a .env file

-put your gemini api in .env
+Store you Gemini api in .env file as GOOGLE_API_KEY

 Use uv run scraper.py to run the code